cloudspace/play_framework_tutorial/README.md

 There area number of decorators available between play and javax that are viewable in their respective documentation.

 ### Validations
 Play offers model-level validations in the form of constraint decorators.
 The full list can be seen on [this page](http://www.playframework.com/documentation/api/2.0/java/play/data/validation/Constraints.html).
+Many default validations map directly to database changes.
+For example, the @Required decorator sets the column in the db to not null.

 These are nice for simple models, but validations in models can't be used well if you have have multiple forms to generate an object.
 Since you cant save the object without having it be complete, it's impossible to have multi-page step-based object creation.
 To get around this all validations need to be done in the controller.